 Your Work Matters

-It’s a tough world out there, and sometimes the only shining spot we have is the work of our mission-based organizations.
+It’s a harsh world out there, and sometimes the only bright spot we have is the work of our mission-based organizations.

 Keep it up, friends.